collinsNick/React-redux-shopping-web-app/README.md

 1. Run `npm install` in root directory, to install all required dependencies.
 2. Use `npm start` to start the application on you machine

+## To do

+1. Finish stripe intergration
+2. handle order submission errors